TRIQS/triqs/doc/reference/c++/arrays/map.rst

   So, if

-   * A is a type which models the :ref:`HasImmutableArrayInterface` concept (e.g. an array , a matrix, a vector, an expression,  ...)
+   * A is a type which models the :ref:`ImmutableCuboidArray` concept (e.g. an array , a matrix, a vector, an expression,  ...)

    * A::value_type is T